Ask the Experts

 Pearls Of Wisdom

 The Pearls of Wisdom program is designed to empower grandparents and more experienced members of our community to share their experiences with other families where the parent(s) identify as LGBTQ.
-The program will provide various platforms for these advocates to tell their stories and promote family equality on local, state, and national levels.
-For 30 years we've been empowering our families to tell the truth, dispelling myths and misinformation about families with parents who are LGBTQ, changing the national dialogue in a more informed way about our communities’ true family values.
+The program will provide various platforms for these advocates to tell their stories and promote family equality on local, state, and national levels, all while dispelling myths and misinformation about families with parents who are LGBTQ, changing the national dialogue in a more informed way about our communities’ true family values.

 The Book Nook

-The Book Nook brings together LGBTQ family-friendly books the whole family can enjoy, from the first picture book your child opens to young adult literature your tween can read on their own.
-Beyond our virtual bookshelves, the Book Nook will also feature monthly blog posts by our resident librarian, Christian, and interviews with authors who write the stories you’ll find right here on this page!
+The Book Nook brings together LGBTQ family-friendly books the whole family can enjoy, from the first picture book your child opens to books for parents themselves.
+Beyond our virtual bookshelves, the Book Nook will also feature monthly interviews with authors who write the stories you’ll find right here on this page!

 International Family Equality Day

-International Family Equality Day is a celebration of the global LGBTQ family community.
-In 2013, we’ll celebrate the second annual International Family Equality Day on May 5, 2013.
-Community events will be held in several parts of the U.S. and around the world.
-Some of last year’s events included picnics, a press conference, live music, and more!
+International Family Equality Day is a celebration of the global LGBTQ parent and family community.
+Community events are held across the U.S. and around the world.
+Events included picnics, a press conference, live music, and so much more!

 Snap It & Send It

 Have you ever been frustrated by the forms your family is asked to fill out, with only a place for a “mother” and a “father”?
 Snap It & Send It is unique nationwide call to action to bring attention to thousands of forms that fail to recognize the diversity of today's families, including those with parents who are LGBTQ.

 Family Equality Council is committed to creating a world where all of our families receive the recognition, protection and respect that they deserve.
 School experience is vitally important to children and parents, and we are also committed to helping families address these issues and be proactive with strategies.
 Use these tools to jump-start a more inclusive environment at your school today!